 Paula belonged to a poor family and had never worn an expensive dress before.
 Her mother had taken her along to a grand carnival held nearby, last night.
 While she closely latched onto her mother’s shirt, she noticed girls her age, or even younger, scooted around in lavished dresses.
 ‘Barbie’s dress, she has a Cinderella dress on, that there, her’s is a…!’, and the thoughts reeled on.
 Dresses, were the only thing to catch her young clean slate mind.
 ‘I wish I had a pink dress for my school party too’, she sighed silently.
 With a lowered head, she dazzled through the whole carnival.
 To implore for one, it was of no use; she followed her walking steps back home.
 As she retired for the night, the customary load shedding marked its quotidian attendance.
 ‘Sleep, just sleep!’
 It was then when her hand ran over a silk seamless something on her flint-bare bedding.
 Her eyes gleamed.

 - The first paragraph is written in simple sentences.
 Almost every sentence begins with a pronoun ‘She’, thus, showing no variation in the sentence structure.

-- The passage is about a young girl’s innocent wish; however, all sentences lack any emotive quality and thus, fall flat in moving the reader’s sentiments.
+- The passage is about a young girl’s innocent wish; however, all sentences in the first paragraph lack any emotive quality and thus, fall flat in moving the reader’s sentiments.

-- The send passage has a variety of simple, complex and compound sentences.
+- The second passage has a variety of simple, complex and compound sentences.

-- There are adjectives, lavished and customary and similes ,clean slate, Cinderella dress, and verbs ,scooted, latch onto, reeled on, to heighten the feelings of the readers.
+- There are adjectives: lavished and customary, and similes: ,clean slate, Cinderella dress; verbs : scooted, latch onto, reeled on, to heighten the feelings of the readers.